 - 3 ounces tomato paste

-- 4 cups beef broth
+- 32 ounces beef broth

 - 1 tablespoon worcestershire sauce

-- 2 pounds potatoes peeled and cubed
+- 2 pounds yukon gold potatoes, cubed

-- 3 carrots peeled and sliced
+- 3 carrots, sliced into discs

-- 1 tablespoon fresh parsley chopped
+- 1 tablespoon fresh parsley, chopped

 - Season beef with salt and pepper.
 In a stock pot over medium-high heat, add 1 tablespoon of olive oil.
 Once heated, add cubed stew meat.
 Sear on all sides.
 If needed, sear meat in two batches - do not overcrowd the pan.
 Remove beef and set aside.